BitcoinDesign/Guide/guide/case-studies/payjoin.md

 - There is exciting work underway around [serverless](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) payjoin implementation that would work great on platforms implementing both bitcoin & lightning
 - Receiver-side implementations could use address substitution to let users make payments of their own
 - Payjoin coordination over NFC (or other wireless near-range communication technology)
-- BIP-78 could to allow 1 more iteration where sender can adjust fees post-handshake & send it back to receiver to broadcast
+- BIP-78 could to allow 1 more iteration where the sender can adjust fees post-handshake & send it back to the receiver to broadcast

 This case study tackles the design aspects around payjoin and it hopes to boost interest in it's various use cases and benefits.